RamonGilabert/Python/Third project/README.md

 ##### Source

 There's a website (with an image above) that will represent the temperatures when any.
 It has also an empty state.

+##### Tests

+I added one test that checks if the Text broadcaster works as it should, I'll try to keep adding more and more when it makes sense.
+Tests are my weakness at work too, that's why I kind of need to get better at it.